rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

 When you star a repository as above, the "Star" button disappears.
 This is what we want, because it means the `viewerHasStarred` boolean has been updated in Apollo Client's cache for the identified repository.
 Apollo Client was able to match the mutation result with the repository identifier to the repository entity in Apollo Client's cache, the props were updated, and the UI re-rendered.
-However, the count on the clients side hasn't updated, because it can't be retrieved from GitHub's API.
-It needs update the count  in Apollo Client's cache, which we will cover in the next sections.
+Yet, on the other side, the count of stargazers who have starred the repository isn't updated because it cannot be retrieved from GitHub's API.
+The count must be updated the count in Apollo Client's cache.
+You will find out more about this topic in one of the following sections.

 ### Exercises: